PistonCube/AnarchyDevBot/README.md

 5: You'll need to install dependencies first, run `npm i or npm install`

-6: after you have everything downloaded and installed you have to configure everything from (file)
+6: after you have everything downloaded and installed you have to configure everything from (./config.json)

 7: After it is installed, run `npm start or node index.js`